-To ensure a compatible street wall with contributing fabric, new commercial buildings facing along Lock Street and the west side of Lakeport Road shall generally be no higher than the tallest contributing building (3 stories) for the first 7.5m from the streetwall.
-The buildings that form the face of the street wall shall generally be constructed using red or yellow brick, glass, timber, and cement based stucco (rough-cast).
+Lakeport Road create a street wall that is compatible with that of contributing buildings, new commercial buildings shall generally be no higher than the tallest contributing building for the first 3.0m from the streetwall (OLT Case No. 22-003062).
+The buildings that form the face of the street wall shall generally be constructed using red or yellow brick, glass, timber, and cement based stucco (rough- cast).
 Minor use of steel or aluminum may be considered.